isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 When configuring a DHCPv4 server using prefix/length notation, please pay attention to the boundary values.
-When specifying that the server can use a given pool, it will also be able to allocate the first (typically a network address) and the last (typically a broadcast address) address from that pool.
+When specifying that the server can use a given pool, it is also able to allocate the first (typically a network address) and the last (typically a broadcast address) address from that pool.
 In the aforementioned example of pool 192.0.3.0/24, both the 192.0.3.0 and 192.0.3.255 addresses may be